-Teleautomation status of 35-220 kV substations, units
+Teleautomation status of 35-220 kV substations (units)

 The Company continuously increases the number of substations with telemetry systems.
 Installation of telemetry systems is carried out together with construction of new facilities and reconstruction of substations as part of investment projects.
-Telemetry systems at some substations were upgraded to increase volumes of information communication and to improve observability of the facilities under control.

 In 2016, telemetry systems were installed at ten 110-220 kV substations and one 35 kV substation.
+Telemetry systems at some